foreverfighter/coding-for-non-coders/README.md

 - **4g** - A range of technologies which support a mobile data transfer rate of at least 100mbps.
 - **802.11** - A family of wifi standards.
 A bigger suffixing letter(b > a) means a newer standard.
 - **access point** - A physical place with wifi access.
-- **ajax** - A way for a webpage to update information based on some trigger without loading a new webpage.
+- **ajax** - A way for a webpage to update itself without loading a new webpage.
 - **angular** - A front-end javascript framework.
 - **app inventor** - A web-based, simple way to build android apps.
 - **applet** - A (usually)java application meant to sent over the web for in-browser use.